-This is a named option within the Educational Psychology M.S.
+This is a named option within the Educational Psychology MS.

 The Department of Educational Psychology offers the master of science and doctor of philosophy degrees in educational psychology.
-The programs for the M.S. and Ph.D. in educational psychology provide comprehensive knowledge of the field and intensive specialization in one of three areas of study and research: human development, learning sciences, and quantitative methods.
-The department also offers M.S., EdS, and Ph.D. degrees in school psychology.
+The programs for the MS and PhD in educational psychology provide comprehensive knowledge of the field and intensive specialization in one of three areas of study and research: human development, learning sciences, and quantitative methods.
+The department also offers MS, EdS, and PhD degrees in School Psychology.

-The department provides for training in research.
+The department provides training in research.
 Many faculty members in the department conduct controlled research studies with human participants; schools and other agencies in the Madison area cooperate in facilitating such research projects.
 Principal research facilities include the School of Education's Wisconsin Center for Education Research and the multidisciplinary Waisman Center.

 Human Development

 This Human Development program focuses on individual development, with an emphasis on the beginning of the lifespan and formal schooling years (infancy through young adulthood).
 The Human Development area’s research seeks to make conceptual/theoretical contributions to the understanding of human behavior that can address practical concerns of educators, parents, and others.
-Special emphasis is placed on considering how diversity in personal backgrounds, contexts and experiences contribute to the developing person.
+Special emphasis is placed on considering how diversity in personal backgrounds, contexts, and experiences contribute to the developing person.
 The graduate program provides a breadth and depth of knowledge about human development and educational psychology and encourages more detailed study in specific interest areas.
 Early in the program, students learn about general theories and issues in human development, specific developmental processes in childhood, adolescence, and adulthood; as well as associated statistical methods and research practices.
 In the latter part of the program, students exercise individual choice in selecting courses in subject matter that will broaden or deepen an understanding of developmental processes.
 Such coursework may also extend to other programs of the university in which there is a research focus in human development.

 Learning Sciences

-Professors: Bell, Nathan, Puntambekar, Rau, Shaffer
+Professors: Bell, Karumbaiah, Nathan, Puntambekar, Shaffer, Zhang (Fall 2024)

 This program area bridges learning sciences and educational practice.
 Scholarship encompasses the coordinated design and study of learning environments ranging from preschool to university education, and reaches outside of school to informal contexts for learning, like museums and after-school programs.
 Faculty interests include the design of technologies as tools for learning, prolonged longitudinal study of relations between teaching and learning, the nature of knowledge in substantive domains of inquiry, like mathematics, science, and composition, and the analysis of learning using moment-by-moment data about learning processes.
 The program of study emphasizes an apprenticeship model of scholarship with early engagement in substantive problems of learning and teaching.
 Students work in concert with faculty to develop research studies in each of the first two years of study.
 Courses are coordinated to promote the development of research and communication skills so that students can become involved with important problems in educational research.
 As students progress in the program, they continue to work with faculty, both within and outside of the department, to craft systematic investigations of learning environments.